 Philo offers a FREE 7 day trial for new members.

 You can sign up with just your email address and payment info.
 You won’t be charged anything unless you decide to keep the service past 7 days.
-If you do keep it, you’ll be billed $16 or $20 per month (depending on your package), plus any applicable fees.
+If you do keep it, you’ll be billed $20 per month, plus any applicable fees.
 You can cancel at any time.

-Philo also offers a way to try it for 48 hours without even using a credit card.
-Just enter your phone number during the signup process and you can immediately access Philo for free for 2 days!
+Philo also offers a way to try it the service out for free, without even entering payment info.
+Just enter your phone number during the signup process and you can immediately test-drive Philo for free!

 Philo Review: Bottom Line